jagraj28/ResumeWebsite/README.md

 # ResumeWebsite
-Creating a single page resume website using Django.
+Creating a single page resume website using Flask, HTML and CSS.